 If someone you love has lost their life as a result of another party’s negligence, you should consult with a qualified personal injury and Las Vegas wrongful death attorney, who can help you determine the best course of action for your situation.

-In Las Vegas, the attorneys at Bertoldo, Baker, Carter, and Smith specialize in the pursuit of wrongful death claims, both in Nevada and throughout the country.
+In Las Vegas, the attorneys at Bertoldo Carter Smith & Cullen specialize in the pursuit of wrongful death claims, both in Nevada and throughout the country.

 Our team of Nevada personal injury experts is prepared to provide the sound and compassionate advice you need during this difficult time.
 To schedule an initial consultation to discuss your wrongful death claim, we invite you to give our attorneys a call today at (702) 505-8115.